UrbanCode/velocity-info/index.md

-#### This page is a simple way to share working knowledge.
+#### This page is a simple way to share working knowledge of IBM UrbanCode Velocity.
 Refer to the [Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSCKX6) for official documentation.
 You can also look under the help icon in the upper right of Velocity's header for a documentation link.

 ![Documentation can be accessed in the upper right of Velocity](workbooks/general/docs.png)